“[The film’s] desire to warm hearts is both unapologetic and rousingly successful.”

 The Way He Looks is set in a middle class neighborhood in São Paulo, Brazil.
 Leonardo (Ghilherme Lobo) is a blind teenage boy, who passes vacation days with his best friend Giovana (Tess Amorhim).
 Leo has been blind since birth, and his parents, especially his mother (Lúcia Romano), are quite overprotective, and while Leo feels he is ready to gain some form of independence in his life, such comments for the matter are either ignored or shot down outright.
 The question is raised of if any interesting changes in the near future are even possible.
 When school heads back into session, the answer comes in the form of Gabriel (Fabio Audi), a new student that joins Leo and Giovana’s class.
 Giovana is smitten, yet the tawdry Karina (Isabela Guasco) makes loud and obvious advances first, but he doesn’t really reciprocate.
 Around this time, Leonardo is going through a period in his life of revaluation and realization, and through this, he begins to realize that he has feelings for Gabriel that stretch beyond the boundaries of friendship.

 It might somehow feel self-contradictory that I would write a positive review of this film, when weeks ago I wrote some generally negative comments on Letterboxd about a Dutch film called Boys, a film also about a teenager coming to terms with his sexual orientation.
-The difference, I believe, is that while Boys had a rigid structure filled with already tread material, and as a result, made itself forgettable, The Way He Looks is spontaneous, flowing, and fresh.
+The difference is that while Boys had a rigid structure filled with already tread material, and as a result, made itself forgettable, The Way He Looks is spontaneous, flowing, and fresh.
 The script is well paced, as in it moves on its own speed and is fully aware of what it’s doing.
 Ribeiro looks over the proceedings with an even, skillful hand, bringing the audience to truly care about Leonardo almost immediately.

-The performances are strong and relatable, especially with Lobo, who captures many subtleties about playing a blind character.
+The performances are strong and capable, especially with Lobo, who captures many subtleties about playing a blind character.
 He crafts Leonardo with budding solidarity and sympathy.
 Lobo also carries great chemistry with Amorhim and Audi, with the actors able to take the varied interpersonal relationships of their characters and bring them to life with great efficiency.
 They are framed within beautiful cinematography from Pierre de Kervoche, who soaks the film in a warm summer haze, a thick glow of nostalgia washing over every frame.
 Scenes where the main characters laze around by the community pool are intimate and atmospheric, further cementing an arresting visual style.